WGBA-TV

 WGBA-TV (channel 26) is a television station in Green Bay, Wisconsin, United States, affiliated with NBC.
-It is owned by the E. W. Scripps Company alongside Appleton-licensed independent station WACY-TV (channel 32).
+It is owned by the E. W. Scripps Company alongside WACY-TV (channel 32), an independent station.
 The two stations share studios on North Road near the WIS 172 freeway in Ashwaubenon (with a Green Bay postal address); WGBA-TV's transmitter is located in the unincorporated community of Shirley, east of De Pere, Wisconsin.

 WGBA-TV operates a Class A translator station in Door County, WLWK-CD (channel 22), licensed to Sturgeon Bay, which transmits from a site north of Sturgeon Bay on Door County Trunk Highway HH.

 History

 Early years

 WLRE, which stood for station co-founder Lyle R. Evans, sought to be operational as early as December 1977.
 It delayed so that it could put its transmission tower on Scray Hill near De Pere, the location of other Green Bay market transmitter towers.
 Ultimately the location was approved, but it meant ground was not broken on the studio and antenna location until June 1980.
 The station signed on the air on December 31, 1980, broadcasting an analog signal on UHF channel 26.
 It was the Green Bay market's second independent station, after the short-lived KFIZ-TV (channel 34) in Fond du Lac from 1968 to 1972.
 It was also the first new commercial station to sign-on in Green Bay itself since WFRV-TV (channel 5) signed on in May 1955.
 On November 12, 1982, WLRE was able to power up a new transmitter and had plans for further antenna power boosts.

 In early 1983, coinciding with the purchase of a licensing deal of approximately 1,000 movies and other syndicated programs, WLRE took on the tagline "The Great Entertainer".
 In late 1984, the station's partnership was dissolved in a bankruptcy court in which investors lost money.
 In 1985, it was bought by Family Group Broadcasting Incorporated for only pennies on the dollar.
 On October 3 of that year, the station's call letters were changed to WGBA-TV.
 The station, then known on-air as "TV 26", was well known in its early years for children's program host "Cuddles the Clown", who stayed with the station until it switched to NBC, and moved to sister station WACY-TV (channel 32) before retiring.
-The station's imaging was also shared with sister station WQRF-TV in Rockford, Illinois; WVFT-TV in Roanoke, Virginia; WPGX-TV in Panama City, Florida; WFGX-TV in Fort Walton Beach, Florida; and WLAX-TV in La Crosse, Wisconsin, including its early 'diamond' logo.
+The station's imaging was also shared with sister station WQRF-TV in Rockford, Illinois; WVFT-TV in Roanoke, Virginia; WPGX-TV in Panama City, Florida; WFGX-TV in Fort Walton Beach, Florida; WLAX-TV in La Crosse, Wisconsin; and WLKT-TV in Lexington, Kentucky, including its early 'diamond' logo.